 The digital version of L.A.
 Noire requires 29GB on its own, so you will need a microSD card just to download and play it.

 It supports microSD, microSDHC and microSDXC standards up to UHS-I classification.
-The faster the card the better the performance, but we use the SanDisk Ultra 128GB UHS-I card - available for around £32 - and it does the trick beautifully.
+The faster the card the better the performance, but we use the above Samsung Evo 128GB card and it does the trick beautifully without costing too much.
 Other storage sizes are available too.

 Conserve battery life